Should I get comprehensive or third party car insurance?

 What does comprehensive car insurance cover?

 Comprehensive insurance, sometimes referred to as ‘fully comp’, covers you and your vehicle as well as any other vehicles that are involved in an accident, regardless of whether it was your fault or not.
-Not only could comprehensive insurance be cheaper than paying for third party cover, but if you get into an accident, your insurance company will pay for the damages to your vehicle.

-You may receive compensation when the fault can’t be proven too.
-For example, if someone has hit your car while it’s been parked in a car park and then driven off.
+For example: if someone has hit your car while it’s been parked in a car park and then driven off.
 Without comprehensive cover, you would have to pay for any repair work.
 If your vehicle was written off, you would have to pay to replace the whole thing.

 Will I be able to drive another vehicle on my insurance?

 While some insurance policies include cover that allows you to drive someone else's car, not all do.
-So you should always check what your own policy allows.
+So, you should always check what your own policy allows.

 Driving Other Cars (DOC) is only supposed to be done in an emergency.
 It’s not designed for frequently driving your partner’s car or borrowing the car of a friend.
 If you drive someone else's vehicle regularly, you should be added as a named driver on their insurance policy.
 This can be done through their insurance company for an additional fee.
-It’s worth remembering that if your own insurance policy does allow you to drive someone else's car without being listed as a named driver, you will only be covered on a third party basis.

-If your insurance is Third Party Only cover (TPO), it’s likely that you won’t be able to drive someone else’s vehicle.
 If you have comprehensive cover, you’d need to check with your insurance provider whether you’re covered or not.
 In some cases, you might have to request this as an additional extra and pay more for it.

 Please take a look at our detailed guide on driving another vehicle on your insurance policy for more information.
-You can also explore your car insurance options through Age Co by getting a quote here.

 Sign up to the Age Co Newsletter